ignite/cli/docs/guide/blog/connect-blockchain.md

 Create a new directory called `blogclient` on the level next to `blog` directory.
 As the name suggests, `blogclient` will contain a standalone Go program that will act as a client to your `blog` blockchain.

 The command

 ```bash
 ls
 ```

-should show you just `blog` now.
+should show you just `blog` now, or least be listed when you have more directories here.

 Create your blogclient directory first, change your current working directory into it and initialize a new go module.